-(a) Schools - (i) BANEI, being a United Church Village sends its children to ISINAI Primary School near ISINA Village - about 1/2 hours walk.

-(ii( DAMBIWEI, being predominantly Catholic, sends its children to the Primary School at KOROMIRA Mission.

-- (b) Health patients from BANEI and DAMBIWEI go to either LONGETA Aid Post (2 hours walk) or NASIOI Aid Post (3 hours walk). - (c) Water water in both villages is obtained from water seepage and a river, both of which are situated near the villages and have been inspected by the Health Inspector and found satisfactory. - (d) Recreation Facilities mil. - (e) Mail Services Nil; Banel receives mail from ROREINANG Mission; DAMBIWEI receives mail from KOROMIRA Mission.
+- (a) Schools (i) BANEI, being a United Church Village sends its children to ISINAI Primary School near ISINA Village about 1⁄2 hours walk. - (iii DAMBIWEI, being predominantly Catholic, sends its children to the Primary School at KOROMIRA Mission. - (b) Health patients from BANEI and DAMBIWEI go to either LONGETA Aid Post (2 hours walk) or NASIOI Aid Post (3 hours walk). - (c) Water water in both villages villages is obtained from water seepage and a river, both of which are situated near the villages and have been inspected by the Health Inspector and found satisfactory. - (d) Recreation Facilities nil. - (e) Mail Services Nil; Banei receives mail from ROREINANG Mission; DAMBIWEI receives mail from KOROMIRA Mission. - 9.
+BUSINESS ENTERPRISES